- Client Settings

 Click on Clients>Conflict Search.

 The conflict search is performed with a new party, such as when a prospect contacts the firm.
-Enter the name of the new person in the Conflict Search and determine if this person was involved with an existing client, which could result in a conflict of interest.
+Enter the new person’s name in the Conflict Search and determine if this person was involved with an existing client, which could result in a conflict of interest.

 Client Categories